Hanover-CS/HC25-Eli-Ingram-Senior-Project/docs/tutorial/setup.md

 ### Step 2: Download Initial Code & Assets
-- Download the provided files and open the "file_name_here" file as a New Project in WebStorm.
+- Download these [provided files](./assets.zip) and open the "file_name_here" file as a New Project in WebStorm.

 ### Step 3: Run & Test